VaeterchenFrost/gpusat-VISU/JsonAPI_v1.1a.md

     - current default behaviour was to infer the primal graph from the clauses\
         now controlled by the flags **inferPrimal** and **inferDual**

+19.05. v1.1a

+- made generalGraph.graphname optional, defaults to 'graph'

 ```perl
 {